zehauser/socratiq/docs/articles-docs.md

 ### GET /articles

-Get a feed of 10 random articles (with metadata, but only partial body content).
+Get a feed of the most recent articles, limited by a set of (optional) filters passed in the query parameters.

-Request:
+Example request:
 ```
-GET /articles
+GET /articles?tag=foo&year=1970
 ```

-Response:
+Example response:
 ```
 200 OK